-How many no-dose PCV children are there in the world?
+How many zero-dose PCV children are there in the world?

 There are approximately 430 million children under the age of fifteen living in countries with no coverage of the PCV vaccine, including 145 million children under five and 285 million children ahed five to 14.
 This means that more than one out of every five children under 15 is not protected from the leading cause of bacterial pneumonia.

-There are 52 no-dose PCV countries spread across every region of the world.
-The Western Pacific region is home to 291 million (67%) no-dose PCV children, followed by the Eastern Mediterranean with 67 million (16%), and Africa with 27 million (6%).
+There are 52 zero-dose PCV countries spread across every region of the world.
+The Western Pacific region is home to 291 million (67%) zero-dose PCV children, followed by the Eastern Mediterranean with 67 million (16%), and Africa with 27 million (6%).
 In contrast, Europe is home to 17 million (4%), Southeast Asia to 17 million (4%), and the Americas to 11 million (2%) no-dose PCV children.

-The no-dose PCV countries with the heaviest burdens of child pneumonia deaths include China, Somalia, Chad, Guinea, Egypt, South Sudan, Viet Nam, Tajikistan, Turkmenistan, and Iran.
-Together, these ten countries account for 95% of the 76,300 child pneumonia deaths occurring in no- dose PCV countries.
+The zero-dose PCV countries with the heaviest burdens of child pneumonia deaths include China, Somalia, Chad, Guinea, Egypt, South Sudan, Viet Nam, Tajikistan, Turkmenistan, and Iran.
+Together, these ten countries account for 95% of the 76,300 child pneumonia deaths occurring in zero- dose PCV countries.